for visiting our 50th anniversary

 Five decades later, with over 3,500 student recipients, Goodrich persists, excelling in meeting the existent need of providing access to a high-quality education to Nebraskans with financial need.
 We are in a momentous space, where we can reflect Goodrich's impact on our communities, offering transformative opportunities to explore social growth and civic mindedness while developing and supporting Nebraska’s future leaders.

-Join us in celebrating 50 years of the Goodrich Scholarship Program!
+Thank you for joining us in celebrating 50 years of the Goodrich Scholarship Program!